 - Diy Party Lanterns

-- These fun button snakes.. and more than 100 other tutorials.
+- These fun tulle hair bows.. and more than 100 other tutorials.

 Enjoy!
 Now, back to How to Make a Tutu.
 This tutu tutorial shows you how to make any size tulle tutu from a newborn to a teenager, using the crochet headband.
 Scroll down for cutting dimensions for your own diy tulle skirt.

 It’s a super fluffy tutu skirt with multiple layers of tulle, great for parties, birthdays, weddings, and can easily become part of a princess costume for pretend play.
 And have I mentioned it makes a perfect photo prop or a Halloween costume?